hurlbertlab/core-transient/README.md

 ## Priority rankings for obtaining and/or formatting data, on a scale of 0-5, are currently based on summing:

-0 = Low priority: common system and taxa, less than 20 sites 1 = Minor priority: common system and taxa, more than 20 sites -OR- uncommon system OR taxa less than 20 sites 2 = Medium priority: Uncommon system OR taxa, more than 20 sites -OR- uncommon system AND taxa, less than 20 sites 3 = high priority: Uncommon system AND taxa, more than 20 sites
+### 0 = Low priority
+Common system and taxa, less than 20 sites

+### 1 = Minor priority
+Common system and taxa, more than 20 sites -OR- uncommon system OR taxa less than 20 sites

+### 2 = Medium priority
+Uncommon system OR taxa, more than 20 sites -OR- uncommon system AND taxa, less than 20 sites

+### 3 = high priority
+Uncommon system AND taxa, more than 20 sites

-### Uncommon taxa (based on current representation in formatted datasets):  Arthropod, Invertebrate, Plankton, Mammal
+#### Uncommon taxa (based on current representation in formatted datasets)
+Arthropod, Invertebrate, Plankton, Mammal

-### Uncommon System (based on current representation in formatted datasets): Terrestrial or Aquatic
+#### Uncommon System (based on current representation in formatted datasets)
+Terrestrial or Aquatic